-The SG Custom was the top of the Gibson SG range: three Gibson humbuckers, and gold-plated throughout.
+The Gibson SG Custom was the top of the Gibson SG range: three Gibson humbuckers, and gold-plated throughout.
 It had the high-end split-diamond headstock inlay, and mother of pearl block fingerboard markers in an ebony fretboard.
 It was initially a redesigned Les Paul Custom, and was named as such initially.
 Like the other SGs it was mahogany throughout with a set neck.
 6346 SG Customs were produced between 1961 and 1979, after which it was dropped from the Gibson price lists and catalogues.
-There were some cosmetic changes over the years, but little that stops this guitar from being one of Gibsons most recognizeable models.
+There were some cosmetic changes over the years, but little that stops this guitar from being one of Gibsons most recognizable models.
 Famous users include: Jimi Hendrix, Buddy Guy, Ollie Halsall, Lenny Kravitz and Sister Rosetta Tharpe - all of whom played white SG Customs.

 The 1972 Gibson SG Custom was quite different from earlier and later versions.
 See the 1972 Gibson Solid Bodies catalogue

 Each of the three humbucking pickups were identical: neck, middle and bridge, and they were the same pickups as used in the SG Standard, ES-175D and numerous other Gibson guitars, though with gold-plated covers.

 The part that changed most noticeably in this model is the tailpiece.
 Several different versions were used, early examples are fitted with Gibson 'side to side' vibrato, or inlaid ebony block vibrato, followed by the Gibson deluxe (lyre) vibrato, which is probably the best known.
 From June 1973, Gibson started advertising the SG Custom with a Bigsby vibrato, or an optional stop tailpiece.
 As the decade wore on, it became very much the Bigsby that was the option.